Eduardo Hurtado

-Eduardo Estíguar Hurtado Roa (born 2 December 1969) is an Ecuadorian former footballer who played as a striker.
-He is the 3rd all-time top goalscorer for the Ecuador national football team with 26 goals in 74 caps.
+Eduardo Estíguar Hurtado Roa (born 2 December 1969) is an Ecuadorian former professional footballer who played as a forward.
+He is the third all-time top goalscorer for the Ecuador national team with 26 goals in 74 caps.
 He has played for teams in his home nation as well as Mexico, the United States, Scotland, Switzerland, Chile and Argentina.
 In America's Major League Soccer (MLS), he was the second highest goal scorer in the league's opening season, helping the Los Angeles Galaxy make a run for the playoffs.
 He was active for nearly 20 years, retiring at 40 years old in 2010.

 Career

 Hurtado, nicknamed El Tanque ("The Tank") for his towering frame and his aggressive playing style (trying to roll over everything in his path), has played for many teams in different countries.
 His first teams were now defunct Valdez Sporting Club from Milagro and Emelec from Guayaquil, in his native Ecuador.
 He also had stops in Switzerland, Chile, Mexico, the United States, Argentina, and Scotland.
 He later returned to Ecuador.